Sugar In Fruits Or Sugar In Processed Foods - What Should We Be More Concerned About?

 And they’re the things that people find emotional connections to.
 That’s one way in which consumer psychology tactics can play on the perceived needs of people to get them to order things that they shouldn’t be eating too much of in the first place.

-But the true irony comes at the end of the day when people eschew fruits just so that they can make room in their stomachs for all these junk foods, no?
+But the true irony comes at the end of the day when people eschew fruits just so that they can make room in their stomachs for all these junk foods.

-Otherwise, we’d just be overloading ourselves unnecessarily on all these sugars, and that wouldn’t be very good for our health indeed.
+Otherwise, we’d just be overloading ourselves unnecessarily on all these sugars, and that wouldn’t be very good for our health indeed, especially when all that unnecessary sugar can lead to the body’s cells developing a resistance to the insulin signal:

 Do feel free to share this article and hit the “subscribe” button to get more updates about the science concepts in nutrition and health, all deconstructed nicely for your convenient perusal!